johaupt/johaupt.github.io/_posts/2019-10-03-pytorch_lbfgs.md

   - optimization
 ---

-# Using LFGBS instead of SGD with PyTorch
+# Using LBFGS instead of SGD with PyTorch

 ## Why?